simonthum/git-sync/README.md

-In sync mode (the default), just calling `git-sync` inside your repository will sync with the current branches remote, if that branch is whitelisted.
-The repository must not be in the middle of a rebase, git-am, merge or whatever, not detached, and untracked files may also be a problem (see Options).
-Likely, sync will just work.
+In sync mode (the default), just calling `git-sync` inside your repository will sync with the current branches remote, if that branch is enlisted.
+The repository must not be in the middle of a rebase, git-am, merge or whatever, not detached, and untracked files may also be treated as an obstacle (see Options).
+However, sync is likely to just work.
 Else, a clear error message should appear.

 If you don't sync in an intertwined manner (from multiple repositories/machines), `git-sync` is virtually guaranteed to succeed.
-Otherwise it will try to rebase, which may fail.
-This is where you'll need your git skills.
+When required git-sync will try to rebase, which may fail.
+This is when you'll need your git skills.

 ## How does it work?